-Adrienne is a Daughter of the Casa.
 She is endorsed under a code of ethics by the Friends of the Casa.
-She lived in Abadiania in Brazil full time for two years from 2001 - 2003 after which was she was told "Now you can start to bring people'.
+She lived in Abadiania in Brazil full time for two years from 2001 - 2003.
 For over 15 years she brought hundreds of people on guided healing journeys.

 She has a wealth of experience over the years and has developed a reputation for excellent service and complete professionalism.

 Adrienne is now working on a feature documentary about the worldwide health problem that plagues millions of people worldwide, the destruction of our gut bacteria/microbiome.